Georgie Fame: Solo

 Fame continued playing into the 1970s, having a hit with "Rosetta" with his friend Alan Price in 1971, and they worked together extensively.
 In 1974, he reunited the Blue Flames and began to sing with European orchestras and big bands.
 He wrote jingles for radio and TV commercials and composed for the films Entertaining Mr Sloane (1970) and The Alf Garnett Saga (1972).
+He also had an acting role as a pop star in the rarely-seen 1968 film The Mini-Affair, with music provided by the Bee Gees.

 The artist released two singles produced by Stock Aitken Waterman in 1986, a cover of Richie Cole's "New York Afternoon", (credited as Mondo Kané featuring Dee Lewis, Coral Gordon and Georgie Fame) and a cover of a Gilberto Gil track, "Samba", under his own name, for which he wrote the English-language lyrics.

 He became a member of Van Morrison's band, as well as his musical producer.
 He played keyboards and sang harmony vocals on "In the Days Before Rock 'n' Roll" from the album Enlightenment while recording and touring as a solo act.
-He played organ on Van Morrison's albums between 1989 and 1997 and starred at Terry Dillon's 60th-birthday party on 10 May 2008.
+He played organ on Van Morrison's albums between 1989 and 1997, and starred at Terry Dillon's 60th birthday party on 10 May 2008.
 Morrison refers to Fame in the line "I don't run into Mr. Clive" in his song "Don't Go to Nightclubs Anymore" on the 2008 Keep It Simple album.
 Fame appeared as a guest on Morrison's television concert presented by BBC Four on 25 and 27 April 2008.

 Fame was a founding member of Bill Wyman's band Rhythm Kings.
-He also worked with Count Basie, Eric Clapton, Muddy Waters, Joan Armatrading, and the Verve.
+He also worked with Count Basie, Eric Clapton, Muddy Waters, Joan Armatrading and the Verve.

 Fame has played residences at Ronnie Scott's Jazz Club.
 He played organ on Starclub's album.
 He was the headline act on the Sunday night at the Jazz World stage at the 2009 Glastonbury Festival after performing at the Midsummer Music at Spencers festival in Essex.

 On 18 April 2010, Fame and his sons Tristan Powell (guitar) and James Powell (drums) performed at the Live Room at Twickenham Stadium for the tenth birthday celebrations of The Eel Pie Club.
 Part of the proceeds from the concert benefitted the Otakar Kraus Music Trust, which provides music and voice therapy for children and young people with physical and mental difficulties.
 The trio performed later that year at the Towersey Festival.

 In July 2014, Fame played at the village hall in Goring-on-Thames and then at the Cornbury Festival in Oxfordshire.